-The missing cone problem limits the ability of microscopes to perform optical sectioning.
-This is also a serious problem for diffraction tomography algorithms aiming to recover the 3D structure of the refractive index $\refin(\ptd)$ from columns of the transmission matrix, since many of the frequencies of the volume cannot be measured, the recovered volume is often degraded.
-We argue that in the context of transmission matrices the missing cone problem turns into an advantage.
-The fact that the transmission matrix only captures a limited range of frequencies allows us to approximate it with fewer samples as derived below.
+The missing cone is a serious problem for diffraction tomography algorithms aiming to recover the 3D structure of the refractive index $\refin(\ptd)$ from columns of the transmission matrix, since many of the frequencies of the volume cannot be recovered.
+We argue that in the context of transmission matrices, the missing cone problem turns into an advantage.
+The fact that the transmission matrix only captures a limited range of frequencies allows us to approximate it with fewer samples, as derived below.